ElliotMillington/Working-Memory-VR-Experiment/README.md

 </ul>

 ### Design Limiations
 Ensure that VR devices have been connected, and are active, at the time of application startup.
-If this is not the case functions which require access to VR equipment will be diabled.
+If this is not the case, functions which require access to VR equipment will be diabled.
 This will not prevent the system from running any other function other.

 ## Acknowledgements